dr-marek-jaskula/ProgrammingTheoryUniversity/RabbitMq/RequestReplyPattern.md

 - message_id=ABCDEF
 - correlation_id=123456

-Two approaches:
+Approaches:
 - Client uses "message_id" and the sever uses "correlation_id" with the same value as "message_id"
 - Client and server use "message_id" with the same values.

-My preference:
-- Client uses "message_id" and the server uses "correlation_id" with the same value as "message_id"
+- Client and server use "correlation_id" with the same values.